-- (1) A court or tribunal which is determining a question in connection with the UNCRC requirements which has arisen in proceedings before it must take into account the things mentioned in subsection (2) so far as it is relevant to the interpretation of the UNCRC requirements in those proceedings. - (2) The things are- - (a) provisions of Part 1 of the Convention, the first optional protocol and the second optional protocol that are not for the time being set out in the schedule, - (b) the preambles to the Convention, the first optional protocol and the second optional protocol, - (c) General Comments (whenever prepared), - (d) concluding observations (whenever made), - (e) views and findings under the third optional protocol (whenever adopted), - (f) recommendations following days of general discussion (whenever made), - (g) UN Treaty Body General Comments, Concluding Observations, and comparative law which aid the interpretation of UNCRC rights.
+- (1) A court or tribunal which is determining a question in connection with the UNCRC requirements which has arisen in proceedings before it may take into account the things mentioned in subsection (2) so far as it is relevant to the interpretation of the UNCRC requirements in those proceedings. - (2) The things are- - (a) provisions of Part 1 of the Convention, the first optional protocol and the second optional protocol that are not for the time being set out in the schedule, - (b) the preambles to the Convention, the first optional protocol and the second optional protocol.